cbass2404/wctrl-auto-ab-detent-ratio/README.md

 **In SimAppPro**, open your throttle and run the afterburner calibration.

-When it asks you to set the detent, **push the physical detent all the way to the end of its track.** That is what the recommended ratios below assume — if your detent sits somewhere else, the numbers still work but will need more tweaking to feel right.
+When it asks you to set the detent, **push the physical detent all the way to the end of its track.** That is what the recommended ratios below assume, if your detent sits somewhere else, the numbers still work but will need more tweaking to feel right.

-**This is the only thing SimAppPro is needed for.** Everything after this — the ratio table, applying ratios, tweaking them — happens in this tool.
+**This is the only thing SimAppPro is needed for.** Everything after this, the ratio table, applying ratios, tweaking them, happens in this tool.
 You can close SimAppPro and leave it closed.

 The step is required: until the detent is calibrated there is no reference point to scale